Khanh Doan

 Khanh Doan is a stage and screen actress from Seattle, Washington.

 Early life and education

 Doan was born in Vietnam and moved to the United States as a child.
 She was a dedicated student following her immigration, but also appreciated theater.
-She took her first acting class in ninth grade, graduated from Stanford University and began a professional acting career in Seattle, WA in 2003.
+She took her first acting class in ninth grade, graduated from Stanford University and began a professional acting career in Seattle in 2003.